 What is a Home Insurance Deductible?

 A home insurance deductible is the amount the homeowner pays out of pocket before their insurance company covers the remaining costs of a claim.
-It acts as your share of the financial responsibility when loss or damage occurs due to an insured event.

 Why Are Home Insurance Deductibles Important?